Transgender Hormone Therapy London

 How much for my Initial Consultation?Your initial consultation will cost £300, this includes an assessment with our experienced Nurse Prescriber who will record a full medical and social history, blood pressure, inBody analysis, weight, height, nicotine test or pregnancy test if appropriate.
 You will also be seen by Mr Christopher Inglefield, Specialist Transgender Surgeon, for a physical examination.
 If there are no contraindications following your consultation with Mary Burke O’Brien you will usually be prescribed hormone therapy at this appointment.

 Will I require a follow up consultation?At London Transgender Clinic, Mary likes to see her patients for a follow up to ensure they have made contact with their GP and shared care has been agreed.
-This follow up consultation is included in your initial consultation fee so there is no additional charge.
+Your follow up consultation will only be £100.
 If it is difficult or costly for you to travel, Mary is always happy to support you via email, skype or call.

 Will I require blood tests before my appointment?Yes, these can be arranged prior to your appointment with Dr Lenihan by your GP.